tdwg/bdq/tg2/_review/docs/extension/bdqffdq/index.md

 This document is intended for ontology engineers, semantic modelers, and developers who are applying the BDQ Fitness for Use Framework in OWL environments.
 It will be especially useful for:

 - Implementers using OWL reasoners or validators to enforce or explore logical structures
-- Developers of semantic tooling and metadata pipelines based on BDQ Core
+- Developers of semantic tooling and metadata pipelines based on teh BDQ Standard
 - Standards developers needing a detailed view of the formal semantics behind BDQ Framework concepts.

 This document assumes familiarity with OWL constructs, reasoning profiles, and RDF/OWL modeling practices.

 ### 1.3 Associated Documents

-For the list and links to all associated documents see the [Biodiversity Data Quality (BDQ) Core](../../index.md) page, which lists the parts of the standard.
+For the list and links to all associated documents see the [Biodiversity Data Quality (BDQ)](../../index.md) page, which lists the parts of the standard.

-Information about the bdqffdq: ontology, its usage, and its extensions can be found in the following subset of Biodiversity Data Quality (BDQ) Core resources:
+Information about the bdqffdq: ontology, its usage, and its extensions can be found in the following subset of Biodiversity Data Quality (BDQ) resources:

 - [Fitness For Use Framework Ontology Guide](../../guide/bdqffdq/index.md) Provides a visual and narrative introduction to the concepts and application of the ontology.
 - [Fitness For Use Framework Ontology List of Terms](../../list/bdqffdq/index.md) The term list document, which enumerates and describes the vocabulary terms.